Hidhayath-Nisha/Beyond-the-scene/README.md

 Mid-Budget Flops (Cluster 3): Moderate Budget, Lowest ROI (The "Death Zone").

 🌟 Enhancement: Genre-Stratified Clustering
-Following academic feedback, we implemented a secondary analysis that clusters movies within their specific genres.
+Following academic feedback, I implemented a secondary analysis that clusters movies within their specific genres.
 This revealed that "Big Budget" is relative:

 Action Blockbuster: $150M+
 Horror Blockbuster: $40M+ This proves that financial success must be judged relative to genre expectations.